Skip to content

 • If you chose a Web Folder, enter the Base URL now.
 The base URL is typically your website's domain.

-• Optionally, you may enable global image optimization, which will be applied to all images.
-Imagizer provides three different presets for optimizations (Low, Medium, High).
-You may also enter custom parameters.
-See the API Reference for a full list of available parameters.
+• Optionally, enable global image optimization to apply settings to all images.
+Choose from three presets (Low, Medium, High) or enter custom parameters.
+See the API Reference for all available parameters.

 • Click the Create button.